Nathnaelc/cs162-test/dev_env.md

 ## Class 2:
 Required:
 - Sign up for free use of GitHub Copilot
 - Install [Python Black](https://black.readthedocs.io/en/stable/) in your text editor, and ensure that it autoformats whenever you save a python file.
+[VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter)
 - Install [flake8](https://flake8.pycqa.org/en/latest/) in your text editor, and ensure that it highlights any code which is not flake8 compliant.
+[VSCode installation](https://courses.cs.washington.edu/courses/cse160/20au/computing/setup.html#setup-linter-flake8)

 Optional:
 - Using a chatbot or search, find out about the differences between autoformatting code, and linting code.